El. paštas: *protected email*

 This is an introductory course of basic micro- and macroeconomic concepts, as well as of fundamentals of management theory.
 Topics include supply and demand theories, market structures/ factors, the determinants of business strategy and various aspects business organization.
 The course will have a focus on international economics and global business behavior.
 It will stress on preparing students for a successful career, using economic and business concepts in a market oriented society.
 It shall also serve as a foundation upon which students can build advanced studies in economics.

 The objective of Principles of Economics for Business and Management syllabus is to provide students with a basic understanding of how the economy as a whole works.
 The participants shall be exposed to basic economic concepts, in order to gain a framework for viewing and interpreting the economic and business world around them.
+This course acts as prerequisite for the Microeconomic and Macroeconomic courses.

 • Define and explain how basic concepts of microeconomics (such as elasticity, scarcity or choice) can be used to explain the behaviour of individuals, household or firms.